AlirezaRoshanzamir/continuous-delivery-course/4-configuration-management/presentation.md

 ---
 ## Definition
-Configuration management is a term that is widely used, often as a synonym for version control:
+Configuration management is a term that is widely used, often as a synonym for **version control**:

 > Configuration management refers to the process by which all artifacts relevant to your project, and the relationships between them, are stored, retrieved, uniquely identified, and modified.

-Although version control systems are the most obvious tool in configuration management, the decision to use one (and every team should use one, no matter how small) is just the first step in developing a configuration management strategy.
+Although version control systems are the most obvious tool in configuration management, the decision to use one (and every team should use one, no matter how small) is just the first step in developing a configuration management strategy.  <!-- .element class="fragment fade-in" -->

-You should be able to say "yes" to these questions:
+You should be able to say "yes" to these questions:  <!-- .element class="fragment fade-in" -->

-- Can I exactly reproduce any of my environments, including the version of the operating system, its patch level, the network configuration, the software stack, the applications deployed into it, and their configuration?
+- Can I exactly reproduce any of my environments, including the version of the operating system, its patch level, the network configuration, the software stack, the applications deployed into it, and their configuration?  <!-- .element class="fragment fade-in-then-semi-out" -->
-- Can I easily make an incremental change to any of these individual items and deploy the change to any, and all, of my environments?
+- Can I easily make an incremental change to any of these individual items and deploy the change to any, and all, of my environments?  <!-- .element class="fragment fade-in-then-semi-out" -->
-- Can I easily see each change that occurred to a particular environment and trace it back to see exactly what the change was, who made it, and when they made it?
+- Can I easily see each change that occurred to a particular environment and trace it back to see exactly what the change was, who made it, and when they made it?  <!-- .element class="fragment fade-in-then-semi-out" -->
-- Can I satisfy all of the compliance regulations that I am subject to?
+- Can I satisfy all of the compliance regulations that I am subject to?  <!-- .element class="fragment fade-in-then-semi-out" -->
 - Is it easy for every member of the team to get the information they need, and to make the changes they need to make?
-Or does the strategy get in the way of efficient delivery, leading to increased cycle time and reduced feedback?
+Or does the strategy get in the way of efficient delivery, leading to increased cycle time and reduced feedback?  <!-- .element class="fragment fade-in-then-semi-out" -->

 <details>
 <summary>Note</summary>